-Term Definitions Assistive Utensils Utensils that are designed, made, or adapted to help a person with eating.
-Examples: curved utensils, universal cuff utensil holder, bendable utensils, weighted utensils Mechanically altered diet Food prepared with the purpose of changing the consistency to make it easier for a person to eat by mouth.
+Term Definitions Utensils that are designed, made, or adapted to help a person with eating.
+Examples: curved utensils, universal cuff utensil holder, bendable utensils, weighted utensils Food prepared with the purpose of changing the consistency to make it easier for a person to eat by mouth.
 Examples: soft foods, pureed foods, ground meat, thickened liquids